 At this session, your advisor will verify that you have submitted your FERPA form and discuss your graduation plan.

-If you plan to take a Math course, you must complete the Math ALEKS Assessment.
+If you plan to take courses in math, biology, chemistry, or economics, then you must complete the Math ALEKS Assessment.
 ALEKS and is a fully automated, adaptive system that covers material from Basic Math through Precalculus.